zhaonat/py-maxwell-fd3d/README.md

 ## Direct Solvers
 Direct solvers are robust but are incredibly memory inefficient, particulary for the curl-curl equations in 3D.
 If you want to experiment with solvers, try packages which support an LDL factorization for a complex symmetric matrix and also use block low rank compression (i.e. MUMPS).

+Note that existing python interfaces to MUMPS are incomplete, they only support real valued matrices.
+(I will try to figure out a way to interface MUMPS easily with python)

 ## Future
 Expect integration of this with ceviche for autograd: requires that we have a fast and robust iterative solver (or direct)